Koniocellular cell: Output

-In macaques, about 30 K cells send their axons to one blob.
+In macaques, about 30 K-cells send their axons to each blob.
 Anatomically distinct subpopulations of K cells innervate different types of blobs, such as blue/yellow blobs or red/green blobs.
 Neurons in these blobs display blue/yellow antagonism or red/green antagonism.

 Moreover, K cells innervate extrastriate areas.
 These K cells are rather large, sending their axons to V2 and inferotemporal cortex (IT).
-Immunostaining revealed only a few, sparse and broadly distributed large K cells, apart from the K cells innervating the foveal representation of V2 which are more densely packed and found along the caudal and medial margin of the LGN.
-Throughout each K layer there are neurons that innervate the extrastriate cortex and that are likely to sustain some visual behaviors in the absence of V1.
-The fact that K cells directly project to hMT supports this hypothesis (see below "theory of blindsight").
+Immunostaining reveals only a few, sparse and broadly distributed large K cells, apart from the K cells innervating the foveal representation of V2, which are more densely packed and are found along the caudal and medial margin of the LGN.
+Throughout each K layer there are neurons that innervate the extrastriate cortex and are likely to sustain some visual behaviors in the absence of V1.
+The fact that K cells directly project to hMT supports this hypothesis.
+(See below "theory of blindsight".)

 Development and plasticity

-It is assumed that K cells generate and migrate contemporaneously with neighboring M and P cells (Hendry, p.
-134).
+It is assumed that K cells generate and migrate contemporaneously with neighboring M and P cells.
 Neurons in the most ventral part of the LGN develop before neurons in more dorsal layers.
 Neurons of layer K1 develop close to the time of final mitosis for neurons in layer M1 and neurons of K6 develop slightly before neurons of layer P6.
 While M and P layers in LGN and their axonal terminations in V1 degenerate after a loss of patterned visual input, K cells are not affected.